Stonesjtu/go-docker/README.md

 * Auth:
     * goauth: specific for our internal usage, but can be easily used as a template for ldap based authentications.
     * fakeauth: fake authentication for tests
+* Watcher:
+    * maxlifespan: Checks max life duration of a job

 ### Swarm